CodeHarrington/Project-1/README.md

     > Brief training description of group sessions can be find on the information page , with the green background with blue border.
 From there the user can click contact-us button and send a message on the form.

 ### As a returning customer:
-- I need to contact this club regarding traing and education.
+- I need to contact this club regarding training and education.
     > Users can find a contact form in contact page.
 Alternatively can use social channels or email.

 - I would like to check timetable for current days and times for  group training.